Bunny DeBarge

-Etterlene "Bunny" DeBarge (born March 10, 1955) is an American soul singer–songwriter and the lone female sibling of the Motown family group DeBarge.
+Etterlene "Bunny" DeBarge (born March 10, 1955) is an American soul singer-songwriter and the lone female sibling of the Motown family group DeBarge.
 She was the lead vocalist on the R&B ballad "A Dream", from the group's In a Special Way album, and is also the co-writer of the group's 1982 breakthrough hit, "I Like It" and the number-one hit, "Time Will Reveal".

 Early life

-Etterlene "Bunny" DeBarge is the eldest of 10 children, born to Etterlene (née) Abney and Robert DeBarge, Sr. While spending her initial childhood in Detroit, her family moved to Grand Rapids when she was 16.
+Etterlene "Bunny" DeBarge is the eldest of 10 children, born to Etterlene (née Abney) and Robert DeBarge, Sr. While spending her initial childhood in Detroit, her family moved to Grand Rapids when she was 16.
 Bunny would later recall years of physical and sexual abuse at the hands of her father, stating that he had started molesting her when she was seven and this carried on until she was 13.
-Bunny also detailed troubles in public school where she and her brothers were constantly bullied and taunted by black schoolmates for their multiracial ethnicity.

 Bunny found solace in music, singing in her uncle's church as a child.
 She and her brothers soon participated in several groups together in various times.
-In 1972, DeBarge dropped out of school and married her first husband, for whom she'd be the mother of two children (they later divorced).
-Since she wasn't into instruments like her brothers were, Bunny taught herself how to write songs and compose melodies, which later paid off as she got older.
+In 1972, DeBarge dropped out of school and married her first husband, with whom she had two children; they later divorced.
+Bunny taught herself how to write songs and compose melodies, which paid off as she got older.